Image by jcomp

 Identity theft requires some key pieces of information.
 Your name, address, and bank account number are a great start.

-Chances are someone won’t be able to buy a house or apply for a loan with only that data, but when combined with key factors like your driver’s license number, Social Security number, or your place of birth, someone can do some serious damage.
+Chances are someone won’t be able to buy a house or apply for a loan with only that data, but when combined with key factors like your driver’s license number, Social Security number, or place of birth, someone can do some serious damage.

 3. Counterfeit Checks